12 Important Tips for Hanging Outdoor Christmas Lights

 DON’T use indoor lights outdoors; make sure your lights are rated for outdoor use.
 Also, don’t mix LED and incandescent lights on the same chain.

 A beautifully lit home can bring pleasure to the homeowner and joy to those who view it.
-Knowing some Christmas light hanging dos and don’ts can help reduce frustration and streamline the process for a successful Christmas light show.
+Knowing some Christmas light hanging dos and don’ts can help reduce frustration and streamline the process for creating a successful Christmas light show.

 You may also like: